MicrosoftDocs/sql-docs/docs/tools/go-sqlcmd-utility.md

 [!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

  The **go-sqlcmd** utility (preview) lets you enter Transact-SQL statements, system procedures, and script files at the command prompt and uses the [go-mssqldb](https://github.com/microsoft/go-mssqldb) driver for go language.  go-sqlcmd aims to be a complete port of [sqlcmd](sqlcmd-utility.md) to the go language and compiles to executable binaries for Windows, macOS, and Linux on both x64 and arm64 architectures.
+[Download and install](#download-and-install-go-sqlcmd) the go-sqlcmd binaries to get started without additional dependencies.
 Using go-sqlcmd in place of sqlcmd removes the ODBC driver dependency, increases options for Azure Active Directory authentication types, and adds [additional enhancements](#enhancements).

  **go-sqlcmd** is open source under the MIT license and available on [GitHub](https://github.com/microsoft/go-sqlcmd).
 As a CLI, go-sqlcmd is ideal for pipelines and edge applications as it has no additional dependencies and supports a wide variety of environment configurations.
 The capabilities of go-sqlcmd expand beyond the ODBC-based [sqlcmd](sqlcmd-utility.md) to incorporate a [vertical output format](#enhancements) and extensive [Azure Active Directory authentication](#azure-active-directory-authentication) options.